Shackets are trending: Here's what to know about the comfy fall fashion staple | CNN Underscored

 Corduroy shackets

-Madewell Corduroy Yorkway Shirt-Jacket ($88;
+Madewell Corduroy Yorkway Shirt-Jacket ($88; madewell.com)

+Dennett loves this pink corduroy shacket option, which she suggests pairing with denim.
+The piece features useful button tabs on the cuffs so you can adjust the sleeve opening.
+And it’s available in a couple different colors — from a chic pale green to a rich reddish brown — and in sizes XXS through 3X.